 I will put this in a nutshell.
 You don’t have to dig a well to find freshwater.

 All you need to do is go to the kitchen and turn on the tap to get drinking water.

 We do all the work behind the scene to get the water pipes laid, put in the water filter, pay for the plumber.

-We get the approval for connections and even check that water pressure and pH of the water is safe for drinking.
+We get the approval for connections and even check that the water pressure and pH of the water are safe for drinking.

 We want to encourage you to get started and keep moving.

 Most of all, we want to help you avoid and move past those other pesky beginner challenges like analysis paralysis.

 By reading this article, you have started your learning journey.

 Let me know how I can help by making comments below.

 Do you have any questions or challenges on property investment?